utilForever/CubbyTrade/README.md

-# CubbyTrading
+# CubbyTrade

-A simple quant trading tutorials and examples
+A simple open source reinforcement learning bot for quant investment and algorithm trading using PyTorch